blogdaren/PHPCreeper/README.md

 ```

 ## Usage: NOT Depend On The PHPCreeper Application Framework
-Firstly, we should know there is another official matched application framework
+Firstly, there is another official matched Application Framework
 named [PHPCreeper-Application](https://github.com/blogdaren/PHPCreeper-Application)
 which is published simultaneously for your development convenience,
 although this framework is not necessary, we strongly recommend that you use it for